 Be aware of how much you can spend to pay off all debts and bills before any additional charges are accrued.
 Creating a monthly budget and understanding all of your expenses is an excellent habit to form.
 Try only to charge the amount you know you’ll be able to commit to paying off at the end of your billing cycle, or ideally even before.

 To keep track of due dates and the number of bills, you can set up a reminder on your phone or calendar.
 Keeping track of due dates and bills will ensure you avoid late fees.
 Late payments are one of the most common reasons for bad credit scores.

 You should avoid carrying a balance on your cards to rebuild a better credit score.
 Consider making multiple payments throughout the month, so it doesn’t feel like a lot all at once.
 If you can’t afford to repay in full, do not continue charging more to your card.

 When you apply for a new credit card or loan, the issuing bank will conduct a hard inquiry to review your credit score and credit history.
 They will also use it to determine interest rates.
 Too many hard inquiries on your credit can negatively impact your credit score.
 This is why you should try to limit hard inquiries when possible.

-Credit utilization ratio (CUR) measures how much debt you have in relation to your total available credit.
+Your credit utilization ratio (CUR) measures how much debt you have in relation to your total available credit.
 It is the result of dividing your credit balances by your credit limits, usually expressed as a percentage.
-A CUR under 20-30% (ideally under 10%) will help increase your FICO score, while a CUR above 30% brings down your score.
+A CUR under 20-30% (ideally under 10%) will help increase your FICO score, while a CUR above that level brings down your score.

 It will be easier for you to find competitive interest rates on loans, mortgages, and credit cards if you have a stellar credit score.
 Here are twelve tips to help you get closer to a perfect score: